 In this work, we are primarily interested in triangulations with underlying space a PL manifold.
 We can use the following result to enforce this.

 \begin{theorem}[see \cite{Burton2012-Regina}] Let $\tri$ be a $d$-dimensional triangulation with none of its faces (of any dimension) being identified with themselves under a non-identity relation (for example, and edge identified with itself in reverse).
-Then $|\tri|$ is: \begin{enumerate}[label=(\alph*)] \item a closed PL $d$-manifold if $\tri$ is closed, and the link of every vertex is a $(d-1)$-sphere; \item a PL $d$-manifold with boundary if some of its ridges are not used in any gluing (boundary ridges), and the link of every vertex is a $(d-1)$-ball (for boundary vertices) or a $(d-1)$-sphere (for interior vertices). \end{enumerate} \end{theorem}
+Then $|\tri|$ is: \begin{enumerate}[label=(\alph*)] \item a closed PL $d$-manifold if $\tri$ is closed, and the link of every vertex is a PL $(d-1)$-sphere; \item a PL $d$-manifold with boundary if some of its ridges are not used in any gluing (boundary ridges), and the link of every vertex is a PL $(d-1)$-ball (for boundary vertices) or $(d-1)$-sphere (for interior vertices). \end{enumerate} \end{theorem}

 Triangulations that do not meet the preconditions of \Cref{thm:TRIG:vertex-links} are sometimes referred to as {\em invalid}.
 See also \Cref{def:pseudo} for a hierarchy of types of triangulations.

 Note here that the link of a face in a triangulation is intuitively the same as for simplicial complexes, but it must be defined slightly differently.
 The {\em link} of an $i$-dimensional face $\sigma$ of $\tri$ is a triangulation of a $(d-i-1)$-dimensional space ``around'' $\sigma$ that is constructed as follows: For every facet $\Delta$ containing $\sigma$, we take a copy of the $(d-i-1)$-face $\tau \subset \Delta$ opposite to $\sigma$, moved to sufficiently close proximity of $\sigma$ in $\Delta$.
 These copies are glued together according to the face gluings containing $\sigma$ and the $(d-i-2)$-faces of $\tau$.
 If $\sigma$ is a vertex, its link is the boundary of a small neighbourhood of $\sigma$ in $\tri$, if $\sigma$ is a ridge, its link is a collection of points, one for each facet containing $\sigma$.
 If $\sigma$ is a triangle in a triangulation of a $4$-manifold, its link is a cycle of length the degree of $\sigma$.

-Finally, to help visualise the structure of a triangulation $\tri$ (particularly in dimensions $d \ge 3$) it is useful to consider its \textit{dual graph} $\Gamma(\tri)$ -- the graph with a node for each $d$-simplex and an arc for each gluing, linking the two $d$-simplices being glued together.
+To help visualise the structure of a triangulation $\tri$ (particularly in dimensions $d \ge 3$) it is useful to consider its \textit{dual graph} $\Gamma(\tri)$ -- the graph with a node for each $d$-simplex and an arc for each gluing, linking two $d$-simplices together.
 We can immediately observe that $\tri$ is closed if and only if $\Gamma(\tri)$ is $(d+1)$-regular, and connected if and only if $\Gamma(\tri)$ is connected.